 For more info check the Adventure Dalmatia website.

 ATV for those who don't know stands for all-terrain vehicles, and growing up in Canada, I had lots of experience riding these beasts.
 However, Vera was a little familiar with quads.

 When she insisted that we rent one in Bol, and go off-road driving along the dusty coastal road to Ciccio tavern, I knew she'll regret it the minute we touch the gravel path.
-She didn't want to listen to me.
-To make a long story short, three years since then, she's still not ready for another quad ride.
+Three years since then, she's still not ready for another quad ride.